w3c/guide/process/charter.md

 The Chartering Facilitator ​is responsible for seeking community consensus among those participating in the refinement process and making decisions reflecting that consensus.
 The Chartering Facilitator follows these steps during refinement:

-Request horizontal review
+#### 3.3.1 Request horizontal review {#horizontal-review}

-: Shortly after the initiation of refinement, request [horizontal review](../documentreview/#how-to-get-horizontal-review).
+Shortly after the initiation of refinement, request [horizontal review](../documentreview/#how-to-get-horizontal-review) from the [horizontal groups](horizontal-groups.md).
 This is done by adding the "[Horizontal review requested](https://github.com/w3c/strategy/labels/Horizontal%20review%20requested)" label to the issue in the [pipeline](#pipeline).
 Horizontal reviewers will usually respond within two weeks, though it is wise to allow for additional time.
 The Chartering Facilitator may use the team-horizontal list to reach all the horizontal reviewers.
 Horizontal reviews are not required for Groups that do not hold technical discussions, such as the Patents and Standards Interest Group.

-Ensure issues are formally addressed
+#### 3.3.2 Ensure issues are formally addressed

-: All issues filed against the charter draft during refinement must be formally addressed by the Chartering Facilitator.
+All issues filed against the charter draft during refinement must be formally addressed by the Chartering Facilitator.

 ### 3.4 Requesting a TiLT decision